Tsomoriri/evoCA2/report.md

 [11] Yudong Zhang, Shuihua Wang, and Genlin Ji.
 2015.
 A comprehensive survey on particle swarm optimization algorithm and its applications.
 Mathematical Problems in Engineering 2015 (2015).

 [12] Hui-Jie Zheng, Xiang-Qian Jiang, and Wen-Jing Yan.
 2020.
 Particle swarm optimization with adaptive mutation and reinitialization for solving constrained optimization problems.
 IEEE Access 8 (2020), 21851–21870.

+Adaptive parameter control: Another approach is to use adaptive parameter control strategies within PSO itself [2].
+Instead of using fixed parameter values, you can adapt the parameters dynamically during the optimization process based on the search progress.
+Techniques like adaptive inertia weight, time-varying acceleration coefficients, or self-adaptive parameter control can automatically adjust the parameters without the need for explicit parameter tuning.